By Dr. Claire

 We know we need to do it.
-But do we know how important it is?
-I’m not just talking about your pet specifically, I’m talking all pet poo!
+But do we know just how important it really is?
+I’m not even talking about just picking up after your pet specifically, I’m talking about picking any pet poop you see!
 Unfortunately cleaning up after your pet is largely voluntary and when no-one is looking, people can get a little lazy.
 All this waste that isn’t picked up causes problems locally and also ends up in our waterways.

-Here are 5 reasons to share if anyone is in any doubt how important it is to scoop the poo:
+Here are 5 reasons to share if anyone is in any doubt how important it is to scoop the poop:

 - Happy Community.
 The smell of poo alone is offensive, and finding you’ve stepped in it, even worse.
 If it’s all picked up then there’s less smell and cleaner shoes, so neighbours and locals are happier.